Ex-Tennessee Gov. Bredesen introduces renewable energy firm

 The agreements would offset companies’ carbon footprints, either product by product or service by service.
 The companies’ labels can then feature a symbol customers can use to track their purchases to the corresponding solar panels built.

-Bredesen believes this idea will make it easier to reduce the health and environmental impact of carbon emissions by sidestepping the years-long renewable energy contracts that some larger companies agree to as they seek recognition for trying to curb climate change.
+Bredesen believes this idea will make it easier to reduce the health and environmental impact of carbon emissions by sidestepping the yearslong renewable energy contracts that some larger companies agree to as they seek recognition for trying to curb climate change.

 “I see it as a way of really reaching into a different world of companies that are not the big dogs, who have got some C-suite executive worrying about sustainability, like Walmart does or Procter & Gamble does,” Bredesen told The Associated Press.
-He said many companies “would like to do something, but need to lean on somebody else’s expertise to simplify it.”
+He said many companies “would like to do something but need to lean on somebody else’s expertise to simplify it.”

 If a company wants to reclaim the carbon emissions released to produce a coffee cup, for example, there will be an offsetting solar panel built somewhere tied directly to that cup, Bredesen said.